-Vision Petlon Polymers, which is based in Meads Lane, Lydney, is at the cutting of edge of plastics recycling Managing director Gavin Rees said: “We are doing a lot of recovery work and we are making a lot of strange compounds, for example we are taking plastic bottles and making them into printer cartridges for (computer giant) Hewlett Packard.
-We are looking at plastic banknotes to make plastic shovels.”
+Speaking about the company’s cutting-edge successes in the area of plastics recycling and re-engineering, Rees said “We are doing a lot of recovery work and we are making a lot of unorthodox compounds, for example we are taking plastic bottles and making them into printer cartridges for computer giant, Hewlett Packard.
+We are also looking at plastic banknotes to make plastic shovels.”

 Mark Harper praised Vision Petlon Polymers for supporting the school and for its work recycling plastics, particularly in developing countries.

 “We shouldn’t lose sight of the fact that plastics are incredibly important, and we don’t want to uninvent them because they do fantastic things.
 What we need to do is make sure we do not just chuck them away and wreck the environment.
 As such, businesses that recycle and look at smart ways of using plastic remain incredibly important in our society.
 The good work that Vision Petlon Polymers is doing is really important as it helps ensure that many countries in the world with environmental concerns can quickly learn to care about the environment.”
 Harper said.

 Visionscape, the Dubai-based company stepped in to rescue the Lydney firm last October, protecting 30 jobs.